Alexander Tom Cussons

-Alexander Tom Cussons (14 July 1875 – 20 August 1951).
-Born in Holbeck, Leeds, England to Thomas Tomlinson Cussons (1838–1927) and his wife Elizabeth Cussons (née Ashton, 1843–1905).
-Alexander was the Chairman of Cussons Sons & Co, the largest independent soap manufacturer in Britain and maker of the brand Cussons Imperial Leather and other personal care products.
+Alexander Tom Cussons (14 July 1875 – 20 August 1951) was the Chairman of Cussons Sons & Co, the largest independent soap manufacturer in Britain and maker of the brand Cussons Imperial Leather and other personal care products.
+Cussons was born in Holbeck, Leeds, England to Thomas Tomlinson Cussons (1838–1927) and his wife Elizabeth Cussons (née Ashton, 1843–1905).

 Career

 Tom Cussons was apprenticed in the town of Ossett.
 He then moved to Swinton, Salford with his parents.
 There Tom Cussons worked in partnership with Ernest Jonathan Lake in the firm of Lake, Cussons, and Company.
 The firm operated as a wholesale druggist until 25 January 1894 when the partnership was dissolved.

 Tom Cussons then continued in partnership with his father.
 The family partnership purchased a farm in Kersal in Manchester which was above an old bleach works at the foot of the hill.
 In 1907 the partnership bought this factory and began manufacturing soap, glass bottles and many other products.

 On 31 October 1908 the business was incorporated and Tom Cussons became the first chairman.
 Under Tom Cussons the company grew.
 In 1917 Marks & Spencer penny bazaars began to stock Cussons products.
-In 1920 Cussons purchased a fine old perfumers named Piesse and Lubin based in Bond Street in London, which was eventually absorbed into the main business in Manchester and ceased to exist in the 1950s.
+In 1920 Cussons purchased an established perfumers named Piesse & Lubin based in London, which was eventually absorbed into the main business in Manchester and ceased to exist in the 1950s.
 In 1921 Cussons acquired Bayleys of Bond Street.
 In 1938 the firm began manufacturing the now flagship brand Imperial Leather.
 In 1947 Cussons Sons & Co became a public company.
 Cussons grew into a large multinational company, with sales and factories in many Commonwealth countries.

 Tom Cussons established the company head office at 84 Brook Street, London in the district of Mayfair.
 Tom Cussons is best known for manufacturing Imperial Leather soap.
 However he also manufactured a number of soaps which have since been discontinued.
 These included Apple Blossom, Linden Blossom, Lilac Blossom and Blue Hyacinth.

 Family

-The family originated from Ossett, Yorkshire.
 Alexander Tom Cussons was the father of three children, with Emily Jane Kidd.
 The three children were Marjorie Cussons (1902–1983), Leslie Padison Cussons (1907–1963) and Alexander Stockton Cussons (1914–1986).

 Marjorie Cussons, later Marjorie Goodwin, was an international hockey player, who played for England before joining Cussons as Marketing Director and developing the Imperial Leather brand throughout the 1940s, 50s and 60s becoming President of the Cussons Group in the 1970s.
 Marjorie referred to herself and was widely known as 'The Mother of Imperial Leather'.
 Marjorie married Leslie Goodwin (a Manchester Soap Maker and former managing director of Cussons Sons and Company Ltd).
 They had two children, Hugh Cussons Goodwin (later Marketing Director of Cussons) and Natalie Jane Goodwin (a qualified concert pianist and later a leading female racing driver in the 1960s becoming British Women's champion three times and the only woman to race professionally at Monaco).
 Hugh attended Uppingham School and Natalie attended Roedean School.